bhatti/formicary/docs/ant-worker-setup.md

 # Ant Worker Setup — Developer Onboarding

-Connect your personal ant worker to the shared Formicary leader.
-Your ant runs on your laptop, registers with the EC2 leader over WebSocket, and runs all job pods locally so your work stays isolated from your teammates'.
+Connect your personal ant worker to the shared Formicary queen.
+Your ant runs on your laptop, registers over WebSocket, and executes job pods locally so your work stays isolated from teammates'.

-**Time to complete:** ~5 minutes after the leader is up.
+**Time to complete:** ~5 minutes after the queen is up.

 ---